datacite/homepage/source/feemodel.html.md

 The total membership and service fees in this example are 6.396€, calculated as follows:

-* Membership Fees: 2.000€
+* Membership Fee: 2.000€
      * Annual Membership Fee: 2.000€
 * Service Fees: 4.396€
      * See Annual Service Fee Calculation above.
 In this example, the Service Fees (4.396€) are less than the applicable service fee cap of 5.000€ (5 x 1.000€).

 <br>

 #### Example: Consortium fee calculation with fee cap applied

-* Membership Fees: The Annual Membership Fee applies (2.000€).
+* Membership Fee: The Annual Membership Fee applies (2.000€).
 * Service Fees: The example consortium has 5 organizations which registered the following number of DOIs in the previous year:

 <table class="table pricing">